Choose from multiple injection sites with HAEGARDA

 Follow the injection prep and self-administration instructions

 Getting confident with the process takes time.
-You can watch the self-administration video above as often as you like.
+You can read the brochure or watch the self-administration video above as often as you like.
+Use this guide to assist in your infusions.

 Continue to take HAEGARDA